AUTOMATIC1111/stable-diffusion-webui/README.md

 ## Installing and running

 If you used previous version which used conda, please make a new install.
-Please install in separately from webui.
+Please install it separately from webui.

 ### Plugin installation